-Interest expense increased by approximately \$11 million for the three months ended March 31, 2013, compared to the three months ended March 31, 2012.
-This increase was primarily related to PAA's collective issuances of approximately \$1.25 billion of senior notes in March 2012, which were used to fund PAA's BP NGL Acquisition, and approximately \$750 million of senior notes in December 2012, which were used primarily to fund PAA's growth through acquisitions and its ongoing capital plan.
+Interest expense increased by approximately \$11 million for the six months ended June 30, 2013 compared to the six months ended June 30, 2012, primarily as a result of PAA's issuance of approximately \$1.25 billion of senior notes in March 2012, the proceeds of which were used to fund PAA's BP NGL Acquisition, and PAA's issuance of approximately \$750 million of senior notes in December 2012, the proceeds of which were used primarily to fund its growth through acquisitions and its ongoing capital program.
+The resulting increases in interest expense were partially offset by the maturity of PAA's \$500 million, 4.25% senior notes in September 2012.